garrandall/popular-music-data/tracks/ugly-bubba-sparxxx.md

 It's gon' get (ugly) say what?
 (Ugly, ugly) Say what?
 (Ugly!)
 In here!
 Huh, in here!
 (It's gon' get ugly - in here!)
 (Huh, in here!
-Huh, in here - uh-ohh!)
+Huh, in here - uh-oh!)
 Thcka-thcka-thcka-thcka-thcka check switch uhh

 {*"Get Ur Freak On" beat*} Switch it one time